gem/global_embodied_carbon_model/README.md

 Each regional repository contains the following folders and subfolders:

 - 🚧 <span style="color: #7cf9d6"><b>Replacement_Embodied_Carbon</b></span>: This folder includes plots, maps and data on embodied carbon associated with replacing existing buildings with new constructions following destructive events (not necessarily earthquakes).
-It covers material production (modules A1- A3) and construction (modules A4-A5) of new structures, as well as end-of-life processes of existing damaged buildings.
+The replacement embodied carbon covers material production (modules A1- A3) and construction (modules A4-A5) of new structures, as well as end-of-life processes of existing damaged buildings.

 	 The folder contains: